 Foliolytic vs StockMarketEye: A Modern, Free, Browser-Based Replacement

 StockMarketEye is a paid desktop app that has served offline-first investors well for over a decade.
-Foliolytic is a free browser-based replacement with deeper risk-adjusted return analytics, no install footprint, and the same client-side data privacy.
+Foliolytic is a free browser-based replacement with deeper risk-adjusted return analytics, no install footprint, no signup, and no broker login.
 Here is the honest comparison.

 Try Foliolytic Free →